mizanur987654321/python-devops-orally-book/README.md

 * Colab is the same as jupiter notebook, created by Google.
 This is just an example how to use Google Colab.
 For more about [colab](https://colab.research.google.com/)

 ### GitHub Codespaces
+Build out Python Project Scaffold:
+* makefile (it is like a set of recipies or a cook book that can be reproduced when needed) )
+* requirements.txt (where we would have list of packages to be installed)
+* test_library.py
+* python_library
+* Dockerfile (is used to create containers)
+* command-line-tool
+* Microservice

 ### AWS CloudShell
 ### AWS Cloud9 (which is a full phase cloud based environment)